Haleh Moravej starred in three episodes of Rip Off Britain

 A SENIOR Lecturer in Nutritional Sciences has shared her expertise on food and diets on a popular BBC consumer show.

-Haleh Moravej, from the University's School of Healthcare Science, appeared on three episodes in one week of the BBC One mid-morning programme Rip Off Britain.
+Haleh Moravej, from the University's Department of Life Sciences, appeared on three episodes in one week of the BBC One mid-morning programme Rip Off Britain.

 Presented by consumer champions Angela Rippon, Gloria Hunniford and Julia Somerville, it aims to examine retail and health stories, test theories and expose cases where the customers get a raw deal.